Yossizz/garmin-hebrew-date/README.md

 # Hebrew Date App for Garmin Watches 🇮🇱

-A Garmin Connect IQ application that displays the Hebrew calendar date in actual Hebrew characters.
+A Garmin Connect IQ application that displays the Hebrew calendar date in actual Hebrew characters and GPS based praying compass to Jerusalem.

 ## Features